antonmarsden/jenkins-docker-builder/README.md

 # jenkins-docker-builder

-Uses the host's docker service to perform builds within Jenkins executors.
+A jenkins build that uses the host's docker service to perform builds within Jenkins executors.
+Basically, docker (and now hadolint) are installed on top of the base Jenkins image, and the necessary plugins to run docker within builds are installed.

 ## Example usage: